-Is food in Albania good?
+Is Albanian food good?

 This is a question I was asking myself before the trip.
 We have all heard about the cuisine of pretty much every Mediterranean country, but can you name any food from Albania?
 Neither could I.